emmanueluche/dune_imperium_uprising_4/Manual.md

 - Pass the First Player marker clockwise to the next player, then begin a new round with Phase 1.

-No one has reached 10 Victory Points, so all players' Agents are returned to their owners' supplies, and the First Player marker passes clockwise to Abby.
-A new round then begins, with Phase 1.
+_No one has reached 10 Victory Points, so all players' Agents are returned to their owners' supplies, and the First Player marker passes clockwise to Abby.
+A new round then begins, with Phase 1._

+### ENDGAME (Page 15)
-ENDGAME First, you may play and resolve any Endgame Intrigue cards you have.
+First, you may play and resolve any Endgame Intrigue cards you have.
 Then whoever has the most Victory Points is declared the winner.

 If the case of a tie, tiebreakers are, in order: amount of spice, Solari, water, and garrisoned troops.

-## Choam Module
+## CHOAM MODULE (Page 16)

-DUNE: IMPERIUM — UPRISING comes with a mini-expansion called the CHOAM Module.
+_DUNE: IMPERIUM — UPRISING_ comes with a mini-expansion called the CHOAM Module.
 We recommend that you play without it at least once to familiarize yourself with the game.
-When you feel comfortable, you can add the CHOAM Module for more strategic depth. to familiarize yourself with the game.
 When you feel comfortable, you can add the CHOAM Module for more strategic depth.

-## Setup

-## Components Components
+### SETUP (Page 16)

 Add or modify the following steps of your setup:

-A3 Shuffl e the 20 contracts face down,

-then ﬂ ip two of them face up and place them on the marked spaces

-on the board beneath the Landsraad Council.
+**A3.** Shuffle the 20 contracts face down, then ﬂip two of them face up and place them on the marked spaces on the board beneath the Landsraad Council.
 Place the remaining 18 face down in the bank.

-C1 Shuffl e the four additional Intrigue cards into your Intrigue Deck.
+**C1.** Shuffle the four additional Intrigue cards into your Intrigue Deck.

-C2 Shuffl e the four additional Imperium cards into your
+**C2.** Shuffl e the four additional Imperium cards into your Imperium Deck.

-## Imperium Deck.

-4 Imperium cards, 4 Imperium cards, 4 Intrigue cards, and Shaddam Corrino IV The additional cards show this symbol.
+## Taking Contracts (Page 16)

+When playing without the CHOAM Module, the contract icon means that you simply gain 2 Solari, as indicated on the board.
+But when playing with the CHOAM Module, this icon means that you take one of the two face-up contracts on the board and place it in your supply.
+When you take one, replace it with another contract from the bank, ﬂ ipped face up.
+(If all contracts have been taken by players, the icon reverts to giving you 2 Solari.)

-## 20 Contract Tokens
+### 20 Contract Tokens (Page 16)

 Used only with the RISE OF IX expansion see below

-D A player has the option to choose Shaddam Corrino IV

-as their Leader.
+**D** A player has the option to choose Shaddam Corrino IV as their Leader.
 (Though this is not required.)

 10 Contract tokens 10 Contract tokens with contrasting backs

-## Taking Contracts

-When playing without the CHOAM Module, the contract icon means that you simply gain 2 Solari, as indicated on the board.
-But when playing with the CHOAM Module, this icon means that you take one of the two face-up contracts on the board and place it in your supply.
-When you take one, replace it with another

-contract from the bank, ﬂ ipped face up.
-(If all contracts have been taken by players, the icon reverts to giving you 2 Solari.)

 COMPLETING CONTRACTS A contract represents your promise to fulﬁ ll a service for the CHOAM Corporation.
 Only when you have made good on that promise will you receive a "payment."